-Robert Peledie, CRM manager at Bristol-based Chorus IT, explains where CRM software can help: "If you've got people who have bought from you, it's that much easier to upsell because you've already got that relationship."
+Robert Peledie, Head of CRM at Bristol-based Chorus IT, explains where CRM software can help: "If you've got people who have bought from you, it's that much easier to upsell because you've already got that relationship."

 In other words, it's easier to sell to existing customers than find new ones.
 And CRM software helps you do this.

 What CRM software tells you about your customers

 Do you know what all your customers have bought?
 Do you know who bought a car, and might therefore need a service?
 Or who bought a printer and therefore might want ink cartridges?

 This knowledge is probably available in tools you already use, like your sales ledger.
 However, transferring that information to CRM software gives you more flexibility in how you use it and who can access it.

 Good CRM software can dramatically improve the service your business provides to its customers.
 It can also make your staff much more efficient, by grouping all information about communication with customers in a single location.